mauricioaniche/ck/README.md

 - *Max nested blocks*: The highest number of blocks nested together.

 - *Quantity of Anonymous classes, subclasses, and lambda expressions*.
 The name says it all.
+Note that whenever an anonymous class or a subclass is declared, it becomes an "entire new class", e.g., CK generates A.B and A.B$C, C being a subclass inside A.B.
+However, lambda expressions are not considered classes, and thus, are part of the class/method they are embedded into.

 - *Number of unique words*.
 Number of unique words in the source code.
 See `WordCounter` class for details on the implementation.